arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `Embryo()`

-This function creates an instance of Embryo Class to control two axis of Embryo 2.
+This function creates an instance of Embryo Class to control two axis of EMBRYO 2.
 Use it at the top of your sketch, above `setup()` and `loop()` and after the two axis StepMotor instance.

 #### Syntax